I Write About The Top Franchises Every Year

 Kidding.
 Fiona was the one who came up with the number.
 I didn’t argue, and I decided to stay with it.

-You have another question, don’t you?
+Now, you have another question, don’t you?
 I thought so.

 “Franchise King, is your list the best of “The top franchises for 2020” lists that I see in franchise business magazines and online?”